 PROFESSIONS, VOCATIONS, AND BUSINESSES

 54-1739. prospective drug review and counseling.
-(1) Before dispensing any prescription, a pharmacist shall complete a prospective drug review as defined in section 54–1705, Idaho Code.
+(1) Before dispensing any new prescription, a pharmacist shall complete a prospective drug review.

 (2) Before dispensing a prescription for a new medication, or when otherwise deemed necessary or appropriate, a pharmacist shall counsel the patient or caregiver.
-In addition to the counseling requirements provided in section 54–1705, Idaho Code, counseling shall include such supplemental written materials as required by law or as are customary in that practice setting.
+Counseling shall include such supplemental written materials as required by law or as are customary in that practice setting.
 For refills or renewed prescriptions, a pharmacist or a technician shall extend an offer to counsel the patient or caregiver.
 If such offer is accepted, a pharmacist shall provide such counseling as necessary or appropriate in the professional judgment of the pharmacist.
-All counseling and offers to counsel shall be face to face with the patient or caregiver when possible, but if not possible, then a reasonable effort shall be made to contact the patient or caregiver.
+All counseling and offers to counsel shall be face-to-face with the patient or caregiver when possible, but if not possible, then a reasonable effort shall be made to contact the patient or caregiver.
 Nothing in this section shall require a pharmacist to provide counseling when a patient or caregiver refuses such counseling or when counseling is otherwise impossible.
 Patient counseling shall not be required for inpatients of a hospital or institutional facility when licensed health care professionals administer the medication.